hynding/savvy-survey/README.md

-# savvy-survey
+# Survey Skipper
-A simple but smart survey system agnostic of service implementation details
+A simple but smart survey system, agnostic of service implementation, to allow skipping questions based on predetermined answers.